NCEAS/metacat/docs/user/metacat/source/install.rst

   sudo service solr status

-5. Make sure the firewall is running and the default port 8983 doesn't expose externally (assume you are using UFW):
+5. Make sure the firewall is running and the default port 8983 isn't exposed externally (assume you are using ufw):

 ::